alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 | 1      | Suite Offer              | 9                       | 0.69%                       |
 | 1      | Min 5 nights             | 4                       | 0.31%                       |

-- **Number of Reservations:** 1295 (51.78%)
+- Number of Reservations: 1295 (51.78%)

 Top 3 booking rates:

-- **Fully Flexible  (58.15%)**
+- Fully Flexible  (58.15%)
-- **Early - 60 days (12.74%)**
+- Early - 60 days (12.74%)
-- **Early - 21 days (10.58%)**
+- Early - 21 days (10.58%)

-This group values flexibility the most, with about three out of five opting for full flexibility, meaning that they tend to prefer peace of mind in exchange for a higher rate.
+In this group, about three out of five opt for full flexibility, meaning that they tend to prefer peace of mind in exchange for a higher price.
 About one in four, however, does take advantage of lower rates by planning their reservation in advance.
 Additionally, almost one in ten enjoys non-refundable offers, indicating lower risk aversion than gender 0.

-#### **Gender 2:**
+#### Gender 2:
 | Gender | Booking Rate             | Number of Reservations | Relative % of Reservations |
 |--------|--------------------------|-------------------------|-----------------------------|
 | 2      | Fully Flexible           | 169                     | 46.94%                      |